Medicare Advantage (Part C)

 But they also come with important trade-offs.

-Understanding those trade-offs is what an independent Medicare broker helps you avoid — at no cost to you.
+Understanding those trade-offs is what an independent Medicare advisor helps you do — at no cost to you.

 The Basics